EU Commits €500M in Guarantees and Grants to Ensure Equitable Access to COVID-19 Vaccines

 “Global collaboration is the only way to overcome a global pandemic.”

-The decision to join COVAX builds upon the European Commission’s campaign with Global Citizen, Global Goal: Unite for Our Future, which called on world leaders, corporations, and philanthropists to commit the funds necessary to ensure equitable access of COVID-19 tests, treatments, and vaccines for everyone, everywhere — especially for the world’s poorest and most marginalized communities.
+The European Commission’s decision to join COVAX earlier this year built upon on its campaign with Global Citizen, Global Goal: Unite for Our Future, which called on world leaders, corporations, and philanthropists to commit the funds necessary to ensure equitable access of COVID-19 tests, treatments, and vaccines for everyone, everywhere — especially for the world’s poorest and most marginalized communities.
 Global Goal: Unite helped mobilize more than $1.5 billion in grants and $5.4 billion in loans and guarantees — nearly $7 billion pledged in total.

 Gavi, the Vaccine Alliance launched COVAX in April with the Coalition for Epidemic Preparedness Innovations (CEPI) and the World Health Organization (WHO).
 COVAX aims to purchase 2 billion doses of the future COVID-19 vaccine by the end of 2021.